ChengGongXTU/SeaAsia/README.md

 		And the render result will show in windows.
 	![](https://github.com/ChengGongXTU/SeaAsia/blob/master/2.jpg)

-	* More, you can use ray trace buttom to render current scene (make sure that "Ke" is not zeor in light-source object ).
+	* More, you can use ray trace buttom to render current scene (make sure that "Ke" is not zero in light-source object ).

 4.More suggestion：
 -------------------